Jamesbhardy44/Jamesbhardy44/README.md

 -  Hello, My name is James Hardy.
 Welcome to my GitHub Portfolio.

+    I am in the process of experimenting with new Artificial Intelligence Technologies.

     My projects include JavaScript, SQL, ServiceNow development files, Python, and others.

     I am currently working as a ServiceNow Developer, Admin, and Security Analyst for a big-4 accounting firm.

   - Master's of Science in Computer Information Systems | Boston University